Near horizon aspects (and beyond) of acceleration radiation of an atom falling into a large class of static spherically symmetric black hole geometries: Conclusion

 \section{Conclusion}

-In this work, we have considered a two-level atom falling into the event horizon of a generic black hole covered by a mirror to shield infalling atoms from interacting with the Hawking radiation.
+In this work, we have considered a two-level atom falling into the event horizon of a large class of static spherically symmetric black holes covered by a mirror to shield infalling atoms from interacting with the Hawking radiation.
 This set up is identical to that of a Boulware vacuum\cite{Boulware}.
 For an external observer, the initial state of the field appears vacuum-like due to the mirror.
 We investigated the scalar field solution in the beyond near horizon approximation which leads to neglecting conformal symmetry in the equations.
+The analysis is important as it captures the effect of going beyond the near horizon approximation.
 The HBAR entropy for a GHS black hole in this context is also investigated.
 It is observed that the Planck factor obtained in the excitation probability does not get affected due to the beyond near horizon approximation.
 However, we see significant modifications in the coefficient of the transition probability.
-Interestingly, we also find that the equivalence relation holds in the case of a generic black hole geometry even when terms breaking the conformal invariance are included in the analysis.
+Interestingly, we also find that the equivalence relation holds in the case of such a large class of spherically symmetric and static black hole geometries even when terms breaking the conformal invariance are included in the analysis.
 It indicates the fact that conformal invariance does not play a vital role in the overall understanding of the equivalence relation.
-For the next part of our analysis, we have tried to motivate the generic black hole geometry by considering the example of the Garfinkle-Horowitz-Strominger black hole which arises in low energy string theory.
+For the next part of our analysis, we have tried to motivate this large class of static and spherically symmetric black hole geometries by considering the example of the Garfinkle-Horowitz-Strominger black hole which arises in low energy string theory.
 We have calculated the HBAR entropy for both the conformal case and the non-conformal case.
-We observe that in the case of the beyond near horizon approximation, the HBAR entropy consists of a term similar to Bekenstein-Hawking entropy (multiplied with an exponential term) along with square root and inverse square root corrections in terms of the area $A_p$.
-Surprisingly, the inverse square root correction does not occur when we consider the conformal symmetry case.
+We observe that in the case of the beyond near horizon approximation, the HBAR entropy consists of a term similar to Bekenstein-Hawking entropy (multiplied with an exponential term) along with square root, inverse square root corrections and higher orders of inverse corrections in terms of the area $A_p$.
+Surprisingly, the inverse square root correction does not occur when we consider the conformal symmetry case along with near horizon approximation.
 We also observe a different coefficient for the square root correction term in the HBAR entropy.
 It is to be noted that this inverse square root correction is similar to a quantum gravity correction in the HBAR entropy of a quantum corrected black hole\cite{OTM}.